 Mileage logs are one of the most important tools mobile workforce managers use.
 They capture, reimburse, and report on employees’ business driving.
 If used effectively, mileage logs create a clear picture of personal and business usage.
-An accurate and defensible mileage log is best in the event of an audit.
+An accurate and compliant mileage log is best in the event of an audit.

 Unfortunately, both employees and employers often incorrectly classify business and personal mileage, particularly when it comes to commute miles.
 Many are also unfamiliar with the full range of details they must report (everything from miles driven to business purpose for each trip).
 These misunderstandings often mean paper mileage logs are incomplete or fraught with inaccuracies.
 As a result, many companies are beginning to replace manual mileage logs.
 How?
 By using automated solutions that can ensure IRS compliance, save costs, increase efficiency, and more.